 And then we went to Maine

 Each summer, we travel to our family home in Maine.
-We love to truly vacation in vacationland but, this year, for the first time, we extended our trip to 2 weeks because we were finally able to install reliable internet service in the house.
+We love to truly vacation in vacationland, but this year, for the first time, we extended our trip to 2 weeks because we were finally able to install reliable internet service in the house.
 We tested the “we can work anywhere as long as we have the internet” theory.
-And we could… except I wasn’t about to bring all of the pieces of my desktop with me on that roadtrip.
-Instead, I grabbed the iPad (which, really, was for the kids) and lugged my old, slow, dead-battery laptop to Maine.
+And we could… except I wasn’t about to bring all of the pieces of my desktop with me on that road trip.
+Instead, I grabbed the iPad (which, really, was for the kids) and lugged my old, slow, dead-battery laptop into Maine.
 It worked.
 But it was slooooowww.
 It made it difficult to, actually, work.

-I had to lug that laptop on 3 additional trips last year: Family Forward at Universal Studios, TypeA Conference in Atlanta and Disney World.
-Each time, even though I knew that it was good for me and my family, I cursed my decision to switch to a desktop.
+I had to lug that laptop on 3 additional trips last year: Family Forward at Universal Studios, TypeA Conference in Atlanta, and Disney World.
+Each time, even though I knew that it was good for my family and me, I cursed my decision to switch to a desktop.
 Without a reliable form of technology to actually work on, especially while away for work, I was not performing to the best of my abilities.

 And then the boys’ had birthdays

 We decided to purchase computers for the boys’ birthdays this year.
 Big needed one for school, and the kids’ shared kid-friendly laptop was in rough enough shape to not survive more years with the demands of growing children.
 While Middle didn’t necessarily need it in 2nd grade, we know, based on Big’s third-grade year, he’ll need it next year.
 We’d tried the family-computer-thing, but it didn’t work for us.
 During homework time, everyone is doing homework.
 Which means the last thing we want is for everyone to have to line up at the computer and wait.